Policy on Appointment to Graduate Faculty Status

 Associated Graduate Faculty:

 Associated Graduate Faculty are appointed to serve as co-advisors and may participate in all other aspects of graduate education, but they may not serve as primary advisors.
-Associated Graduate Faculty status is not normally for members of the tenure stream of faculty at the University of Guelph, but rather for individuals who are Professor Emeritus/Emerita, University Professor Emeritus/ Emerita, or hold a senior academic degree in their particular area of expertise and have appropriate research experience.
-Tenure track Faculty Members who are not engaged in all aspects of graduate education may hold this status if they continue to be involved in some aspect of graduate education.
+Associated Graduate Faculty status is not normally for tenure-track of faculty at the University of Guelph, but rather for individuals who are Professor Emeritus/Emerita, University Professor Emeritus/ Emerita, or hold a senior academic degree in their particular area of expertise and have appropriate research experience.
+Tenure-track Faculty Members who are not engaged in all aspects of graduate education may hold this status if they continue to be involved in some aspect of graduate education.
 Associated Graduate Faculty should have experience serving on graduate student advisory committees.
 Departments, programs, and schools are expected to provide support for Associated Graduate Faculty that is appropriate to their particular situation, graduate student advisory experience, and role(s) in the graduate program.
-Appointments are for a four-year term, renewable upon application and a satisfactory performance review conducted by the host program, department, or school.
+Appointments are for a four-year term, or int the case of Contractually Limited Faculty a length of time commensurate with their appointment, renewable upon application and a satisfactory performance review conducted by the host program, department, or school.

 Special Graduate Faculty: